Cocaine Possession

 • a parcel addressed to the individual.

-In order for a defendant to be convicted of constructive possession of cocaine, the prosecutor must prove that the defendant had the power and intent to control the substance, and knowledge that the substance was cocaine.
+To be convicted of constructive possession of cocaine, the prosecutor must prove that the defendant had the power and intent to control the substance, and knowledge that the substance was cocaine.

-Common Defenses to Cocaine Possession
+Common Defenses to Cocaine Possession Charges

 There are several defenses to simple and constructive possession of cocaine.
 Here are a few of them.

-Lack of knowledge
+Lack of Knowledge

 In the example given above of the person possessing a box of cocaine that she believes to be baking soda, she will be acquitted if she can show that she genuinely and reasonably believed that the box did not contain cocaine.
 However, the circumstances of the cocaine coming into the person's hands will be key to this inquiry.
 Where a woman accepts a box of "baking soda" from her boyfriend whom she knows to be a drug dealer, her explanation will look less credible than if she pulls the box off a shelf in a friend's house intending to bake some bread.

-Lack of power and intent to control
+Lack of Power and Intent to Control

 For the government to prove constructive possession, it must show that the defendant intended to control the cocaine even if it wasn't in his actual physical possession.
 If the defendant can show that he had no intent to control the drug, he may be acquitted.